Identifying contributors to supply chain outcomes in a multi-echelon setting: a decentralised approach: Experimental Results

 To test the performance of our decentralised approach, we set a baseline with a centralised approach.
 We combine the data from all companies shown in Fig. \ref{fig:process} and train a neural network to predict the quality of the final output.
 The centralised model is then used to compute the SHAP values aggregated at the company level (i.e., the combination of all feature importances per company).
 These are used as the ground truth for comparison of the contribution estimation.

 The results of our decentralised approach compared to the centralised SHAP approach are shown in Fig. \ref{fig:results_detroit}.
 For ease of reading, we have scaled the minimum and maximum values of SHAP and our uncertainty prediction to be equal and plotted the uncertainty prediction in ascending order.
 Our underlying reasoning is, that higher uncertainty indicates less knowledge about the outcome and thus less influence of the process parameters on the metric of interest.
 As highlighted in Fig. \ref{fig:flow}, we add one prediction with pure noise to create a baseline for what "no contribution" means.
 As expected, the pure noise prediction has the highest uncertainty and thus implies the lowest influence on our metric of interest.
-It is notable, that our method differentiates between pure noise and real data with a starker contrast than SHAP.
+All result figures report mean and standard deviations for 25 different seed values to show the robustness of the approach.

+Within Fig. \ref{fig:results_detroit}, we can observe that the ranking holds true for all actors.
+Our decentralised approach correctly identifies company F as the main contributor in line with the results from the centralised SHAP approach.
+The results for companies A, B, and C also correctly represent the findings from the centralised SHAP approach.
+It should be noted that both the SHAP approach and the uncertainty approach have significant overlaps in their prediction ranges given the reported standard deviations for companies A, B, and C but are clearly separated from companies E and D, as well as noise.

-In order to further verify our method on non-sequential problems, we use three popular tabular data regression problems from \citet{Lichman:2013}: Diabetes, red wine quality, and white wine quality.
-We combine similar features together into logical groups\footnote{Diabetes S features split into two arbitrary groups to generate more classes for demonstration purposes} (e.g., organic compounds) and treat them as independent data sources similar to the supply chain problem.
+In order to further verify our method on non-sequential problems, we use three popular tabular data regression problems from \cite{Lichman:2013}: Diabetes, red wine quality, and white wine quality.
+We combine similar features together into logical groups (e.g., organic compounds) and treat them as independent data sources similar to the supply chain problem.
 The results are shown in Fig. \ref{fig:diabetes}, \ref{fig:red_wine}, and \ref{fig:white_wine} again showing comparable results to the centralised SHAP approach while preserving data privacy.
+By using the same neural network architecture across all experiments, we further show the generalisability of the approach.